ScooloV/bbpedia/docs/core_rules/post-game_sequence.md

 At the end of every game, each team receives a fee for playing, usually paid by the stadium owner from ticket sales.
 To work out how much each team wins:

 * Divide the Fan Attendance for the game (see below) by two.
-* Add the number of touchdowns your team scored to this figurre.
+* Add the number of touchdowns your team scored to this figure.
 * Multiply the total by 10,000.

 The result is how many gold pieces your team has won for this game.
 This is recorded in the 'Winnings' section of the Game Record sheet and is added immediately to the team's Treasury.